Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 The court may choose to hold a pretrial conference before your trial.
 At this conference, your lawyer and the prosecutor try to negotiate an agreement to settle your case instead of going to trial.
 The judge can decide not to approve any proposed settlement agreement.
 If no agreement is reached, your case will be set for a trial.

 If your case is set for trial in Justice Court, and it involves domestic violence, you or the prosecutor can ask to have your case transferred to the District Court instead.
-To do this, you file a Notice of Transfer form.
+To do this, file a Notice of Transfer form.
 This form can be found on the court's website under the Criminal Justice Forms section.

 Utah Code 78A-7-106(6)